wurde/Computer-Architecture/FAQ.md

 Add features incrementally.
 Once `print8.ls8` is working, then add a `MULT` instruction to get `mult.ls8` running.
 And so on.

-Of course, you're _allowed_ to implement as many instructions are you'd like.
+Of course, you're _allowed_ to implement as many instructions as you'd like.

 This goes for individual components like registers, as well.
 Do you need to implement the `FL` register?
 If you want to use any functionality that depends